CHERIoT-Platform/cheriot-rtos/docs/Allocator.md

 The design embodies the principle of intentionality: you must explicitly specify the quota against which an allocation counts when performing that allocation.
 The standard C/C++ interfaces do not respect this principle and so are implemented as wrappers that use a default allocator capability (see below).

+By default, an allocator capability is fully permissioned and can be used to both allocate and free.
+Its permissions can be restricted using `token_permissions_and()` and queried using `token_permissions_get()`, which enables partial delegation of an allocator capability to another compartment.
+For example, a compartment may grant allocation authority without allowing the recipient to free existing allocations made against that quota by setting `~AllocatorPermissionsFree`.

 When inspecting the linker audit report for a firmware image, you will see an entry like this for each allocator capability:

 ```json